CodersCampus/supportDocs/docs/item/PRO_TEAM_NERVES_AND_DIGNITY.md

 # Team - Nerves and Dignity

-Professionals have issues with nerves - probably more than in work that is not thought of as a profession.
+Professionals have issues with nerves - probably moreso than in work that is not thought of as a profession.

 This is often why professions pay more - just because it causes so many people to have nerves, especially when learning the profession.